afilipovich/gglsbl/README.md

 CLI Tool
 --------
-*bin/gglsbl_client.py* can be used for quick testing and as a code example.
+*bin/gglsbl_client.py* can be used for a quick check or as a code example.

-To sync local cache with Safe Browsing API omitting [Acceptable Use Policy](https://developers.google.com/safe-browsing/developers_guide_v3#AcceptableUsage) delays
+###### To immediately sync local cache with Safe Browsing API.
 ```
     gglsbl_client.py --api-key 'API KEY GOES HERE' --onetime
 ```
+_Please mind [Request Frequency policy](https://developers.google.com/safe-browsing/v4/request-frequency) if you are going to use this command for more than a one-time test._

-To look up URL
+###### To look up URL
 ```
     gglsbl_client.py --api-key 'API KEY GOES HERE' --check-url http://github.com/
 ```

-Fore more options please see
+###### Fore more options please see
 ```
     gglsbl_client.py --help
 ```

 Running on Python3
 ------------
+Current version of library is intended to be compatible with both python2.7 and python3.

-There is a [python3 port](https://github.com/Stefan-Code/gglsbl3) of this library maintained by [Stefan](https://github.com/Stefan-Code).
+If you prefer to use older v3 version of Safe Browsing API there is a [python3 port](https://github.com/Stefan-Code/gglsbl3) of the legacy version made by [Stefan](https://github.com/Stefan-Code).